 Dr. Ron DePinho and his colleagues used computer-based drug screening of hundreds of thousands of compounds from chemical libraries to identify several compounds that inhibit STAT3 protein in complex tumor models of various cancers.
 With funds from the NFCR AIM-HI Translational Research Initiative, the scientists have brought the lead inhibitor agent to clinical trials to treat head and neck cancer and other advanced cancers, giving patients hope that their lives may be saved.

 Dr. Paul Fisher previously discovered IL/24 – a powerful cytokine or immune modulator gene.
-In models of numerous types of cancer, IL/24 gene therapy causes primary and spreading tumor cells throughout the body to commit ‘cell suicide’ (apoptosis) but leaves healthy cells untouched.
+In models of numerous types of cancer including head and neck cancer, IL/24 gene therapy causes primary and spreading tumor cells throughout the body to commit ‘cell suicide’ (apoptosis) but leaves healthy cells untouched.
 The first Phase I clinical trial for IL/24 gene therapy demonstrated apoptosis in tumors from patients with head and neck and other types of cancer.
 Additionally, IL/24 was shown to be safe as well for patients.

-Since then Dr. Fisher has demonstrated other remarkable anti-cancer properties of IL/24 including activation of the immune system to further fight cancer and sensitizing tumor cells to radiation, chemotherapy and immunotherapy.
+Dr. Fisher has demonstrated other remarkable anti-cancer properties of IL/24 including activation of the immune system to further fight cancer and sensitizing tumor cells to radiation, chemotherapy and immunotherapy.
 He has developed different ways to deliver cytokine IL/24 gene therapy and research is advancing quickly so patients with many types of cancer may benefit from the groundbreaking therapies.
-With support from the NFCR AIM-HI Translational Research Initiative, Dr. Fisher and Dr. Web Cavenee will first advance lL/24 therapies to clinical trials for the aggressive brain cancer, GBM, and give patients hope for a new effective treatment to save their lives.
+With support from NFCR, Dr. Fisher and Dr. Web Cavenee will first advance lL/24 therapies to clinical trials for the aggressive brain cancer, GBM, and patients hope for a new effective treatment to save their lives.

 Dr. Esther Chang, who received NFCR funding for 25 years, has devoted her career to improving the efficacy of chemotherapy and radiation treatments.
 Dr. Chang and her team developed a nanoscale drug delivery system that carries anti-cancer agents (like the p53 tumor suppressor gene) directly to both primary and metastatic tumor cells.
 In earlier work, they found that this approach significantly enhanced a tumor’s sensitivity to chemo and radiation therapies in complex tumor models of 16 different types of cancer, including head and neck, prostate, pancreatic and breast cancer and melanoma.